Go back

 Everest Panorama Trekking route:

 The Everest Panorama Trekking route showcases awe-inspiring natural beauty.
-Starting in lush valleys with terraced fields and traditional Sherpa.
+Starting from Lukla, the trail gently climbs to Namche Bazaar, Khumjung, Everest View Hotel, and Tengboche, where oxygen levels decrease steadily, allowing safe, natural acclimatisation.
+The trek through lush valleys with terraced fields and traditional Sherpa villages crosses several suspension bridges adorned with prayer flags, Mani wall mantras painted on stone, and monasteries.
 Villages, the journey unfolds amidst the Himalayan foothills.
-Rhododendron forests bloom in spring, accompanied by cascading waterfalls and snow-capped peaks.
+Rhododendron forests bloom in spring, accompanied by cascading waterfalls and breathtaking views of Everest, Ama Dablam, Thamserku, Twache and Kongde.
 Traversing wildflower meadows and crossing suspension bridges over mountain streams, the landscape evolves as you ascend.
-Approaching Everest View Hotel, and Tengboche leading to panoramic views of towering peaks.
-The Trek promises unforgettable moments, whether you're a seasoned trekker or novice adventurer, offering an unparalleled journey through Earth's most breathtaking landscapes and top of the world.
+Approaching the Everest View Hotel and Tengboche leads to panoramic views of towering peaks.
+The Trek promises unforgettable moments, whether you're a seasoned trekker or novice adventurer, offering an unparalleled journey through Earth's most breathtaking landscapes and to the top of the world.

 Everest Panorama Trekking price:

 Our package tour ensures reliability in terms of cost, itinerary, and overall experience.
-The Everest short Trek typically ranges from US$ 900 to 1125, including Flight to and from Kathmandu to Lukla.
-However cost always depending on group size, service level, guide and porter services, transportation preferences, and accommodation category in Kathmandu.
-This cost estimation is subject to the types of trekking gear and accommodation preferences. for the special price please email us at [email protected]
+The Everest Panorama trek, also known as the Everest short Trek, typically ranges from regular US$1097 to Luxury Package US$3747, including the Flight to and from Kathmandu to Lukla.
+However, the cost always depends on group size, service level, guide and porter services, transportation preferences, and accommodation category in Kathmandu.
+This cost estimation is subject to the types of trekking gear and accommodation preferences.
+For the special price, please email us at [email protected]

 Everest Panorama Trekking Height:

 The Everest Panorama trekking and tours start from the bustling city of Kathmandu at an altitude of 1337 meters.
-From Kathmandu, take a flight to Lukla or during peak season from Ramechhap.
+From Kathmandu, take a flight to Lukla or, during peak season, from Ramechhap.
 You'll descend to the beautiful Manthali headquarters of Ramechhap,474 meters above sea level.
-If you Fly from Manthali to Lukla, you'll embark on your journey descending to crossing by the green forest to Chheplung; finally, the Trek culminates at Everest Tengboche at a breathtaking height of 3860 m /11580 ft.
+If you fly from Manthali to Lukla, you'll descend through the green forest to Chheplung; finally, the Trek culminates at Everest Tengboche at a breathtaking height of 3860 m /11580 ft.

 Major villages of Everest Panorama Trekking: